Originally published: 24 March 2026

 Work gloves form part of a wider PPE setup and are rarely used in isolation.

-On most sites, they are worn alongside safety helmets and eye protection to provide full protection.
+On many sites, gloves are worn alongside safety helmets and eye protection to provide broader protection.

 Managing glove supply across teams

-For businesses supplying PPE to multiple workers, glove management is important due to frequent use and replacement.
+For businesses supplying PPE to multiple workers, glove management is especially important because gloves are high-usage items that often need replacing more frequently than other PPE.

 Best practices include: